Colorado Safe Routes to School Projects

 There are currently two types of funded SRTS projects:

-Eligible applicants include: political subdivisions of the state; nonprofits, by partnering with an eligible applicant as an administrator.
+Eligible applicants include: political subdivisions of the state, and nonprofits, by partnering with an eligible applicant as an administrator.